-Quebec requires students to return to class, and the number of families home schooling jumps
+Quebec requires students to return to class, and the number of families home-schooling jumps

 “I’m scared for my students, and I’m scared for my colleagues and myself as well,” said Bhatt, a member of the provincial New Democratic Party’s executive.
 “We want to come back to school.
 We just want it to be safe.”

 Trudeau said last month that he was undecided about whether he’d send his three children back to their school in Ontario.
-He told Global News that he and his wife, who has recovered from covid-19, had decided they would go back, but they would “keep watching closely to make sure that our kids are safe.”
+He told Global News last week that he and his wife, who has recovered from covid-19, the disease caused by the virus, had decided they would go back, but they would “keep watching closely to make sure that our kids are safe.”

 In neighboring Quebec, once the epicenter of Canada’s coronavirus outbreak, elementary schools outside of Montreal reopened briefly in May without major problems.
-The return was voluntary, classes were capped at 15 students and strict social distancing rules were imposed.
+The return was voluntary, classes were capped at 15 students, and strict social distancing rules were imposed.

 Now, in-person attendance is mandatory and there’s no limit on class sizes in elementary schools.
 Children can qualify for distance learning if they have a doctor’s note, but the guidance for physicians is strict and recommends even most students with serious or chronic illnesses attend school.
 That includes some children with cancer, waiting for an organ transplant or on dialysis.